As an Alpine Lodging guest you will be checking in directly at your reserved property as outlined below.

 There are three major liquor stores in Telluride and one in Mountain Village.
 In town, Telluride Liquors is located on E. Colorado Ave. next to the Coffee Cowboy vendor station.
 Telluride Bottle Works is on W. San Juan by Smuggler's Brew Pub, while The Wine Mine is on the west end of town on S. Townsend.
 Telluride Bottle Works and the Wine Mine offer a large selection of both local and foreign wines.
 The Mountain Village liquor store is conveniently located inside the Mountain Village Market by the gondola station and Town Hall.

 The town of Telluride offers a Dining Guide for Telluride, which is provided at our front desk.
 Telluride cuisine ranges from traditional French to authentic Mexican and everything in between—showcasing some truly world-class dining.
-Please also feel free to ask our local Guest Services Agents for their recommendations on dining!
+Please also feel free to ask your property's concierge for their recommendations on dining!

 The free box began in the early ’80s and has grown into, as its logo reads, "A Telluride Tradition."
 Wooden cubbies marked with category names - boys, girls, books, men, women, housewares, and others - sit stacked on N. Pine Street allowing for this exchange.
 You are sure to find something interesting every time you stop by the Free Box.

 The elevation is 8,750 feet in the town of Telluride while the elevation in nearby Mountain Village is 9,545 feet.
 The San Sophia Gondola Station and Allred's Restaurant are at 10,535 feet.
 The highest elevation that you can ski from lift access is 12,255 feet, which is up close to the Prospect Bowl.
 Since the addition of the hike-to-terrain at Palmyra Peak in 2008, you can ski almost 2,000 vertical feet from the top.